brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

 In addition, I also edited [`/src/_includes/layouts/partials/footer.js`](https://github.com/brycewray/files-webmentions/blob/master/eleventy_bundler/src/_includes/layouts/partials/footer.js) so that it would have the necessary [microformats](https://indieweb.org/microformats) information for the entire site, as well as page-specific microformats stuff **except** on any page within the paginated [posts list](/posts).

-And, yeah, that pretty much was it where the Eleventy repo and webmentions were concerned---other than, it should be noted, massaging the CSS to handle the actual look-and-feel of the webmentions display on each relevant page.
+And, yeah, that pretty much was it where the Eleventy repo and webmentions were concerned --- other than, it should be noted, massaging the CSS to handle the actual look-and-feel of the webmentions display on each relevant page.
 That was especially necessary because of the newly added "counter" and "drop-down" functionality (the latter through use of the [HTML `details` tag](https://www.w3schools.com/tags/tag_details.asp)).

 ## Saying goodbye to Easy Street